 Information for Parents

 Teachers around Australia have been promoting and implementing the concept of students learning a huge quantity of piano pieces in one year.
-Many students will be encouraged to be a part of the 40 Piece Challenge for 2013.
+Many students will be encouraged to be a part of the 40 Piece Challenge by their teachers.
 These excerpts of blogs by Samantha Coates, Elissa Milne and Tim Topham provide background information for parents to help you understand why learning many pieces in one year is such a positive thing for students.

 Why should my child learn 40 pieces in one year?